RobotLocomotion/drake/solvers/fbstab/README.md

 # FBstab
-This directory contains and implementation of FBstab the proximally regularized Fischer-Burmeister method for quadratic programming.
+This directory contains an implementation of FBstab the proximally regularized Fischer-Burmeister method for quadratic programming.
 FBstab solves convex quadratic programs of the form,

 ```
 min.
 0.5 z'Hz + f'z